Cleaning With Salt: 20 Must-Know Hacks for A Clean House

 Cleaning with Salt in Kitchen

 - Clean the kitchen drain: Pour a mixture of salt and hot water down the kitchen sink to deodorize and prevent grease buildup.
+Learn how to make this easy and cheap homemade drain cleaner.

 - Freshen up the coffee pot: Add a cup of crushed ice, a tablespoon of water and a few teaspoons of coarse salt to a room-temperature glass coffee pot.
 Swirl and rinse.
 The salt scours the bottom of the pot while the ice helps to agitate it for a better scrub.